Koepel/CommonSensorClass/README.md

 In the future the SPI bus might be added.
 The CommonSensorClass can use other ways to communicate.
 The first step for this is a simulated external I2C EEPROM, which is rerouted to the internal EEPROM.
 See the SimulateEEPROM example.

 To do: I might add this check: https://forum.arduino.cc/index.php?topic=670763.msg4514930#msg4514930 but only when SDA and SCL are defined.

-### 2022 : Status of this code

-Trying to get every sensor working with this code is not possible.
-Trying to get most sensors working with this code is already ugly.
-Just a simple wrapper similar to the EEPROM.get() and EEPROM.put() seems the best option.
-Automatically generate multiple sessions when the data is larger than the buffer of the Wire library is hard, it might not be reliable for every situation.
-This project is on hold for now.